|Trail Features:||Outstanding views, Alpine Meadows|

 At 6 miles hikers will reach the Gable Pass Trail junction.
 Although the actual pass is still more than a half-mile away, the views from the junction are quite spectacular, and in my opinion, probably better than what you'll see at the pass.
 If you feel that the climb has taxed your body too much, this would be a great place to end your hike.

 From the junction you'll turn left onto the Gable Pass Trail.
 Almost immediately the trail makes a steep drop into a basin.
-As it traverses towards the pass it travels through a large boulder field, mostly rocks that have tumbled off the unnamed mountain known as point 8445 on maps.
+As it traverses towards the pass it travels through a large boulder field, mostly rocks that have tumbled off the unnamed mountain above known as point 8445 on topographic trail maps.

 A little over 6.5 miles hikers will finally reach Gable Pass.
 Here you'll notice a fairly large cairn off to the side of the trail.
 Just off to the right will be a rocky area where you can climb up and over to find a spot to soak-in the outstanding views of 8665-foot Yellow Mountain, which dominates the landscape directly across the valley.
 To the left of Yellow Mountain is 8609-foot Sherburne Peak, and below is the Otatso Creek Valley where Slide Lake is located.